Project Management and Delivery, Rail Infrastructure, Strategic Advisory Services

 The Remutaka Tunnel (renamed from Rimutaka in 2017), is an 8.8km single bore Railway tunnel constructed from 1951 to 1954 and opened in November 1955, replacing the Rimutaka Incline railway that had made its way over the Remutaka Hills since 1878 (now known as the Rail Trail to local hikers and bikers).
 The tunnel runs through New Zealand’s Remutaka Range and is the second longest railway tunnel in the country.
 The location of this tunnel and the regular use for freight and passenger services makes maintenance periods difficult to come by.

 The majority of the components within this tunnel have not been replaced since the track was first constructed in the 1950s and the windows for renewals are particularly short given the amount of drainage and track that is to be renewed throughout, requiring an innovative and collaborative approach to construction.
 The hard deadlines for construction require designers, contractors, project managers, programmers, construction managers and commercial teams to work closely together to provide a proactive and safe plan of attack.
-The success of this project will come down to each stakeholder feeling a part of the team and buying in to the project goals.
+The success of this project will come down to each stakeholder feeling a part of the team and buying into the project goals.

-Drainage Design & Delivery:
+Drainage Design and Delivery

 An initial concept design was produced for the internal tunnel drainage only with a number of recommendations to the client to ensure a whole system approach to upgrading the drainage had been considered.
 In order to progress to detailed design, Vitruvius requested further surveys be undertaken of the external tunnel drainage to identify the asset condition, location and outfalls.
 This meant a full system design could be provided to prevent downstream defects causing an overflow of the tunnel drainage.